sajjadkhadim/toastr-demo/README.md

 - Add ngx-toastr and sweetalert2 by using `npm i ngx-toastr sweetalert2`
 - Import ToastrService from ngx-toastr using `import { ToastrService } from 'ngx-toastr'`
+- Import Swal from sweetalert2 using `import Swal from 'sweetalert2'`
 - Add following code into `app.component.ts`

  ```